hyprwm/hyprland-wiki/pages/Configuring/Groups.md

 When creating the group, a group will be made from the current active window.
 The new group’s border colors are configurable with the appropriate col. settings in the config section below.

-Locking a group let you manage windows in the same workspace as the group.
+Locking a group let you manage new windows in the same workspace as the group window.

 # Config